KoboldAI/KoboldAI-Client/readme.txt

 This branch will eventually be used for a community edition of KoboldAI, uniting the different community made editions.
-For now it is just a placeholder.
+For now it is a WIP branch with Random Story Generation and better default settings.

 ---